CommunityOS/code_of_conduct/terminos_de_servicio/README_EN.md

 ## Questions & Contact Information

-Questions or comments about the Service may be directed to us at the email address help@jsconf.cl
+Questions or comments about the Service may be directed to us at the email address contacto@communityos.io